HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimGeneration.md

 ###  MadGraph5

-`MadGraph5` was develop for `LHC` but it is reality geenral purpose and can be used also for `FCC-ee`.
+`MadGraph5` was developed for `LHC` but it is reality general purpose and can be used also for `FCC-ee`.
 It is available as standalone program:

 ```bashm
 $ which mg5_aMC